grafana/grafana/docs/sources/datasources/prometheus/template-variables/index.md

 # Prometheus template variables

 Instead of hard-coding details such as server, application, and sensor names in metric queries, you can use variables.
+Grafana refers to such variables as `template` variables.
 Grafana lists these variables in dropdown select boxes at the top of the dashboard to help you change the data displayed in your dashboard.
-Grafana refers to such variables as template variables.

 For an introduction to templating and template variables, refer to the [Templating]({{< relref "../../../dashboards/variables" >}}) and [Add and manage variables]({{< relref "../../../dashboards/variables/add-template-variables" >}}) documentation.

 ## Use query variables

-Use variables of the type _Query_ to query Prometheus for a list of metrics, labels, or label values.
+You have the option to use several different variable types, but variables of the type `Query` will specifically query Prometheus for a list of metrics, labels, or label values.

 Select a Prometheus data source query type and enter the required inputs: